Hit and Run Accident Lawyer

 Hawaii is a no-fault car insurance state, meaning accident victims typically rely on their own personal injury protection (PIP) insurance providers for compensation after a wreck, regardless of who was at fault.

-However, if your injuries are severe, you may also be able to pursue compensation through your uninsured motorist (UM) policy.
+However, if your injuries are severe, you may also be able to pursue compensation through your uninsured motorist coverage.
 Drivers who flee the scene are classified as “uninsured drivers” for insurance purposes.
 Insurance companies must offer UM coverage to motorists, though drivers may decline this coverage in writing.
 If the hit and run driver is found, you may be able to file a personal injury lawsuit against them.

 Depending on the limits of your insurance policy, the severity of your injuries, and whether you can identify the hit and run driver, you could potentially receive compensation for: